 Even guests who had never eaten collards were won over by its silky texture & sweet onion bacon flavors.

-In years past, I had baked up a sweet potato pie or a bread pudding with a Bourbon sauce, but Gerry shifted gears & decided to make a traditional Kings Cake recipe.
+In years past, I had baked up a sweet potato pie or a bread pudding with a Bourbon sauce, but this year we shifted gears & decided to make a traditional Kings Cake recipe.
 A sweet yeast dough laced with cinnamon & sugar would be as at home in a breakfast line up as an after dinner sweet.
 Its traditional adornment is rustic sugar colored green, gold & purple.
 Served with a good cup of coffee, our Mardis Gras revelers were ready to dance it up in Club Sugar shack, bearing strands of colorful beads & masks & hats of every shape & color reflective of Mardis Gras .